-Brenda and Clay are high school sweethearts from Abilene Texas.
-Clay is the founder of Cockerell Dermatopathology, a medical lab based in Dallas, Texas.
 Both Brenda and Clay have collected wines for 30+ years and have always enjoyed French Wines especially from the Graves sub-region in Bordeaux, France.
-They fell in love with Napa during an anniversary trip.
-While visiting the valley, Brenda decided she wanted a wine project – they started with the vineyard, then they started making wine commercially.
-Today they produce about 4000 cases annually.
+They fell in love with Napa Valley during an anniversary trip.
+While visiting the valley, Brenda decided she wanted a wine project, so they started with the vineyard, then they began making wine commercially.
+And it is always nice when the second generation becomes involved in continuing to grow a brand; their daughter Lily joined the Cockerel team in 2022 and is their Director of Texas sales.
+Today the brand produces about 4,000 cases annually.

 Select Wines

-The 2011 Coquerel Le Petit Sauvignon Blanc is their most produced wine; much of the grapes for this bottling vintage came from Yountville and then was blended with some of their estate fruit.
-This wine saw no oak during the fermentation and aging and was stirred sur lie several times a week for seven months.
+The 2011 Coquerel Le Petit Coquerel Sauvignon Blanc; much of the grapes for this vintage came from Yountville and then was blended with some of their estate fruit.
+This wine saw no oak during its fermentation and aging and was stirred sur-lie several times a week for seven months; as a result, there is some additional weight and viscosity on the palate.
+And this is not a typical Napa Valley Sauvignon Blanc; as it ages for a few years, it will continue to showcase additional complexities.
+This wine has less acidity than the stainless fermented counterpart.
 Initially there is a gravelly almost concrete component but as the wine opens additional aromatics show including citrus.
-This is a classic Christine Barbe wine (she also has her own label, Toquade producing Sauvignon Blanc made in a similar style) with great acidity and freshness on the palate including green grass and notes of green apples along with a very crisp and a lingering bright finish.
+This is a classic Christine Barbe wine featuring bright acidity and freshness on the palate including green grass and notes of green apples along with a very crisp and a lingering bright finish.
 Great with spicy food.
+For many years Christine produced wines under her own brand, Toquade; producing a single Sauvignon Blanc bottling each year; this wine is made in a similar style.

 —